The Community Classroom Teachers

-Megan Allen is the founder and chief learning curator at the Community Classroom.
-She offers adults and students alike academic coaching, tutoring mentorship, and tutor/student matching.
+Dr. Megan Allen is the founder and chief learning curator at the Community Classroom.
+She works hard to serve students by matching them to their perfect teacher, thereby increasing knowledge, skill, confidence, and joy.
 To learn more about how and why she founded The Community Classroom, click here.
 She is a National Board Certified Teacher who has worked in several roles in education, including 10 years as an elementary school teacher in Florida.
-She was also the director of the Master of Arts in Teacher Leadership at Mount Holyoke College, where she envisioned, pitched, and developed two graduate-level programs to support teachers across the world in their informal and formal leadership capacities.
+Megan most recently worked as the Director of Partnerships for the National Network of State Teachers of the Year, the professional home for all state teachers of the year (she was the Florida 2010 State Teacher of the Year).
+She also served as director of the Master of Arts in Teacher Leadership at Mount Holyoke College, where she envisioned, pitched, and developed two graduate-level programs to support teachers across the world in their informal and formal leadership capacities.

 Like many others, Jay’s experience with math began as a child.
 Although it took her a long time to make sense of concepts, she enjoyed the journey of getting there.
 She was not a memorizer, therefore she had to make sense of the math in order to make it through.
 Her home life involved a lot of board games and play-based activities.
 Looking back, she is certain this is why she ended up seeing success in mathematics.
 She majored in mathematics and later completed a Masters’s in Mathematics Teaching.
 Throughout her journey, she’s discovered the value and importance of play.
 Most recently she’s been digging into learning more about how the brain learns through play.
 She’d like to focus on promoting productive struggle and sharing thinking through rigorous math tasks.
 Jay is a play-based math specialist.